shwilliam/gatsby-source-copy/README.md

 ### 3. Querying copy

-All queried documents will return a node with `content` containing the raw text of the source document.
+All queried documents will return a node with `content` containing a `raw` field with the text of the source document.

 If a `format` has been specified, `content` will also contain the parsed data of the document, accessed with the target format as the key.
 The return-type of the